LibreCorp/OpenOSX/README.md

 ## License

 All content in this repository is under the Apple Public Source License v2.0 (APSL) as from the original XNU repository.
-See [APPLE_LICENSE.md](APPLE_LICENSE.md) for details.
+See [APPLE_LICENSE](APPLE_LICENSE) for details.